 Legal clients want to be able to pay their fees quickly, easily, and securely.
 In fact, legal clients are not only looking for alternative payment methods, 70% want the ability to have a payment plan.

 The right legal practice management software can make this effortless to offer to your clients.
 But how do you know which one to go with?
 Read on to find out.

-Legal payment processing software like Clio Payments streamlines the payment process to make it easy for clients to pay their bills electronically using a credit card, debit card, or eCheck.
+Legal billing software, like Clio Payments, streamlines the payment process to make it easy for clients to electronically pay their bills using a credit card, debit card, or eCheck.

 Credit and debit card payments

 Client credit card payments (borrowing against a line of credit) and debit payments (drawing funds directly from a checking account) are processed by online payment software in the same way.

 That said, there are differences between the two.
 Among them, debit transactions typically have a lower processing fee than credit card transactions.

 To make a transaction, the legal payment processing software solution contacts the card issuer to verify whether the card is valid.
 If there’s enough available credit (or cash in the checking account) to cover the amount, it proceeds and the payee receives a receipt of the payment.

 An eCheck, which is also referred to as an Electronic Funds Transfer (EFT), is similar to a paper check.
 It’s a promise to pay and requires a checking account and routing numbers.

 Unlike paper checks, the eCheck is processed electronically through the Automated Clearing House (ACH) network using legal payment processing software.